Real estate buying and selling concept

 Stage Timeline Legal Authority Homeowner Action

-Notice of Default (NOD) Sent after delinquency; 20-day cure period TX Prop.
+Notice of Default & Intent to Accelerate Sent after delinquency; 20-day cure period TX Prop.
 Code § 51.002(d) Cure by paying full arrears within 20 days

 Notice of Sale Filed 21+ days before first Tuesday; posted at courthouse; mailed to debtor TX Prop.
 Code § 51.002(b) CRITICAL: File civil suit + TRO in District Court BEFORE sale date